 There will be many times when you'll opt for a more rational decision-making process, but you shouldn't ever ignore your gut feelings as part of that process.
 So when should you trust your instincts in business?
 Here are some examples of when you should listen to your gut.

 First impressions do count, so be alert, open and analytical of everyone you meet.
 Of course, you should be warm, friendly and professional as you'll want people to instantly like you.
 Just be very aware of other people's body language and try to read between the lines of what they're saying.
 If something doesn't feel right, and you don't like someone, there's probably a reason why.

 When you're considering a new partnership

-If something doesn't feel right but you've been trying to convince yourself otherwise, then there has to be a rational reason why your gut is telling you to run in the opposite direction.
-Only if you feel completely happy and comfortable with a situation should you go ahead.
+If something doesn't feel right, but you've been trying to convince yourself otherwise, then there has to be a rational reason why your gut is telling you no. Only if you feel comfortable with a situation should you go ahead.

 When you're sending work over to a client to approve